25 or 6 to 4: Covers and parodies

 The song has been covered by various artists, including Straitjacket, Local H, Intruder, Bruce Foxton, The Moog Cookbook, Earth, Wind & Fire, Paul Gilbert, Pacifika, Mötley Crüe lead singer Vince Neil, Umphrey's McGee, Nick Ingman, and as an instrumental on the Dave Koz collaboration album Summer Horns.
-Constantine Maroulis released his version of the song as a single in 2011.
+In 2011, Constantine Maroulis released his version of the song as a single.

 In popular culture

 "25 or 6 to 4" has become a popular song for marching bands to play.
-In 2018 Kevin Coffey of the Omaha World-Herald named it as the number one "marching band song of all time".
+In 2018, Kevin Coffey of the Omaha World-Herald named it as the number one "marching band song of all time".
 As performed by the Jackson State University marching band, the HBCU Sports website ranked it number seven of the "Top 20 Cover Songs of 2018 by HBCU Bands".
 In a nod to its popularity with marching bands, Chicago performed "25 or 6 to 4" and "Saturday in the Park" with the Notre Dame Marching Band on the football field during halftime on October 21, 2017.

 The song has been used in popular media as well.
 It appears as an on-disc track in the video game Rock Band 3; has been featured on the animated TV series King of the Hills season 11 episode, "Luanne Gets Lucky"; and was used in the 2017 film I, Tonya, directed by Craig Gillespie and starring Margot Robbie and Sebastian Stan.

-The song was used in The Flash to introduce the older, alternate version of Bruce Wayne, played by Michael Keaton.
+The song was used in the 2023 film The Flash to introduce the older, alternate version of Bruce Wayne, played by Michael Keaton.